 Sir Winston Churchill

-1. Total fund (or investment option) and asset class returns and value added (29% of PF score)
+1. Total fund (or investment option) and asset class returns and value added (25% of the performance factor score)

 Generating adequate investment returns is fundamental to the success of all pension plans.
 Asset mix is the biggest driver of long-term returns.
 Most funds also implement active management programs, aiming to add value over passive public market implementation.
 The review of return and value-added disclosures covered timelines reported for total fund and asset class results: 1-year; intermediate (any of 3 to 7-year); long-term (10 years or more); and current (e.g. monthly, quarterly).

-2. Clarity and quality of return and benchmark disclosures (19% of PF score)
+2. Clarity and quality of return and benchmark disclosures (17% of the performance factor score)

 Evaluating returns and value added is difficult unless you understand the basis for the calculations and the composition of the benchmarks used.
 Important considerations include: Are returns gross or net of investment costs?
 Are asset class benchmarks appropriate and comparable?

-3. Asset mix and portfolio composition disclosures (11% of PF score)
+3. Asset mix and portfolio composition disclosures (15% of the performance factor score)

 Investment performance is driven by asset class exposures, implementation, and holdings of specific investments.
 Disclosures related to these portfolio factors enhance understanding of performance.
 Disclosures focused on included: current asset mix and trend; exposures and concentration by market, geography, holding, and manager; and implementation details within asset classes.

-4. Explanation of risk management policies and specific risk disclosures (11% of PF score)
+4. Explanation of risk management policies and specific risk disclosures (5% of the performance factor score)

 Investment rewards and risk go hand in hand.
 Risk is unavoidable.
 But sound risk management policies and practices help organisations prepare for and manage adverse events.
-The focus was on policies and practices related to both investment and other risk factors (eg regulatory, reputational, operational, cyber-security, systemic risk).
-In addition the disclosures of actual risk levels were evaluated (eg value at risk, liquidity, credit quality, foreign exchange exposure)
+The disclosures of actual risk levels were evaluated (eg value at risk, liquidity, credit quality, foreign exchange exposure).

-5. Explanation of key results and outlook (10% of PF score)
+5. Explanation of key results and outlook (9% of the performance factor score)

 Commentary on the economic and market conditions experienced adds color and depth to the understanding of results achieved.
 The analysis also looked for a ‘looking ahead’ discussion of economic and market conditions and possible implications.

-6. Member service goals, plans and service level reporting (10% of PF score when applicable)
+6. Member service goals, plans and service level reporting (20% of the performance factor score when applicable)

-7. Funded status disclosure discussion of assumptions and risks (10% of PF score when applicable)
+7. Funded status disclosure discussion of assumptions and risks (9% of the performance factor score when applicable)